 Increase Paper Efficiency and Decrease Consumption

-Digital Color Concepts is committed to reducing its paper consumption as measured annually through the following measures: (not sure we are comfortable with % on this one yet?)
+Digital Color Concepts is committed to reducing its paper consumption as measured annually through the following measures:

 - Improving efficiency in paper use, including efforts to reduce waste from material handling, inefficient job layout, pressroom, binding and finishing, shipping and receiving and miscellaneous waste.